-Extreme weather events and climate related disasters are becoming increasingly common so that States Parties report that World Heritage sites have to contend with storms, flooding, drought and desertification, and wildfires, that they either did not experience before or did not experience with the same frequency.
-States Parties reporting on UNESCO World Heritage properties (UNESCO, n.d.-a), including the State of Conservation reporting (UNESCO, n.d.-b) for World Heritage properties3, and
+Cultural and natural heritage sites are repositories of knowledge on climate change over time and resources for climate solutions.
+Out of the 1,223 properties inscribed on the UNESCO World Heritage List, climate change threatens a third of natural and one in six cultural heritage sites.
+Extreme weather events and climate-related disasters are becoming increasingly common: States Parties report that World Heritage sites now have to contend with storms, flooding, drought and desertification, and wildfires, which they either did not experience before or did not experience with the same frequency.
+States Parties reporting on UNESCO World Heritage properties10 (UNESCO, n.d.-a), including the State of Conservation reporting (UNESCO, n.d.-b) for World Heritage properties, as well as multiple studies in recent years have all confirmed that both cultural and natural heritage, including World Heritage properties, are impacted by climate change.
+In fact, out of the 1,223 properties inscribed on the UNESCO World Heritage List (UNESCO, n.d.-c), climate change threatens a third of natural and one in six cultural heritage sites (World Heritage Centre, 2021).